davidlira19/Automated-Builds-CI-CD/docs/README.md

   <img src="images/paso_2v2.PNG">
 </p>

-3. Now you can modify the code as you want for create the workflow you want, if you want a more detailed guide of how the workflow works I recommend you to visit this <a href="https://gabrieltanner.org/blog/an-introduction-to-github-actions">website</a><br/>wich explains much more deeper how the workflow code works
+3. Now you can modify the code as you want for create the workflow you want, if you want a more detailed guide of how the workflow works I recommend you to visit this <a href="https://gabrieltanner.org/blog/an-introduction-to-github-actions">website</a><br/> wich explains much more deeper how the workflow code works

 <p align="center">
   <img src="images/paso_3v2.PNG">